2019 National Assembly

 San Diego, CA 92101

 The San Diego Convention Center is at the heart of all the action.
-The bayside Convention Center is just a short walk away from award-winning dining venues, shopping and nightlife in the historic Gaslamp Quarter.
+The Convention Center is just a short walk away from award-winning dining venues, shopping and nightlife in the historic Gaslamp Quarter.
 The Convention Center is surrounded by thousands of hotel rooms, waterfront parks, the USS Midway, PETCO Park, home of the San Diego Padres, and just a short drive away from Balboa Park.

 Inside the convention center you will enjoy, 3 Starbucks, a FedEx Office and Free Wifi.
 The San Diego Convention Center is located downtown along majestic San Diego Bay with the vibrant Gaslamp Quarter and the San Diego Padres’ PETCO Park at our doorstep.

 AOPA has room blocks at four nearby hotels.
 Attendees are responsible for making their own hotel reservations for the National Assembly.
+Update: The Hilton San Diego Bayfront has SOLD OUT, there are still rooms at the three other hotels.

 Getting to San Diego